liferay/liferay-docs/userGuide/en/chapters/06-asset-framework.markdown

   asset to be displayed in the portlet to which the asset belongs.
 For example, a blog entry would be displayed in the Blogs portlet where it was created.
   Likewise, a forum post would be displayed in the Message Boards portlet where it was created.
-Similarly, a generic Web Content article would be displayed in the Asset Publisher of its configured Display Page.
-See the section below on Display Pages for more information.
+Similarly, a generic web content article would be displayed in the Asset Publisher of its configured display page.
+See the section below on display pages for more information.

     ---